In the United Kingdom, more than 29 million people over the age of 16 drink alcohol each year [1].

 Alcohol and Physical Health

-From damaging the heart to increasing the risk of liver disease and cancer, the National Institute on Alcohol Abuse and Alcoholism [4] confirms that drinking too much alcohol gradually comes to take a toll on an individual’s physical health.
+From damaging the heart to increasing the risk of liver disease and cancer, the National Institute on Alcohol Abuse and Alcoholism confirms that drinking too much alcohol gradually takes a toll on an individual’s physical health.

 In addition to the above, physical health complications that arise when alcohol is used and abused include: